Gilbert Bridge

-The Gilbert Bridge, also known as the Hall Estate Bridge, was an historic, American Pratt truss bridge that is located in Monaghan Township, York County, Pennsylvania and Upper Allen Township, Cumberland County, Pennsylvania.
+The Gilbert Bridge, also known as the Hall Estate Bridge, was an historic Pratt truss bridge in Monaghan Township, York County, Pennsylvania and Upper Allen Township, Cumberland County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1988.

 History and architectural features

 Erected in 1899, this historic steel bridge was built by the Wrought Iron Bridge Company and measures 102 ft long and 18 ft wide overall.
 It crosses the Yellow Breeches Creek.

-It was added to the National Register of Historic Places in 1988.